talbs1986/simplego/README.md

 **Roadmap Features:** <br>
 When you want to submit a new feature out of the roadmap. please take the following into considuraiton
-1. Modules should be Tesatble
+1. Modules should be Testable
 2. Tests should cover most of the cases to give assurance & example of usage
 3. Modules should be isolated to reduce dependencies and thrive for more encapsulated code structure
 4. Modules should provide a testkit